 See before and after photos

 In the interest of our patients’ privacy, we do not show before and after images on our website.
 However during your consultation your surgeon can show you before and after photos to help you understand what may be achieved.
+These photos are of previous patients who have consented to us sharing them in these circumstances.

 Ask questions

-We understand that choosing to undertake plastic surgery is a major life decision for many of our patients.
+We understand that choosing to undertake plastic surgery is a major decision for many of our patients.
 So ask as many questions as you like, no matter how small or insignificant you think they might seem.

 Have realistic expectations